MeganClo/Tech-Blog/README.md

 * [Questions](#Questions)

 ## Usage
-To use this application please visit the live site here.
-You may read other user's posts.
+To use this application please visit the live site [here](https://techbloggerhere.herokuapp.com/).
+You may read other user's posts and comments.
 To create your own post or comment on another user's post, sign up and create an account.

 ## License-Information
   * The MIT License